The Crown of Thorns

 Then they led Him away to be crucified.

-I can’t imagine the pain and humiliation felt by an ordinary human being during this ordeal, but to think the King of Kings, God incarnate suffering silently, submitted to the horrible abuse, seems impossible, unreal.
+I can’t imagine the pain and humiliation felt by an ordinary man during this ordeal, but to think the King of Kings, God incarnate suffering silently, submitting to the horrible abuse, seems impossible, unreal.

 Thank You, Jesus, for giving your all, may we learn to give our all, too.